Izu–Bonin–Mariana arc: Geophysics of the subducted slab and mantle

 The deep structure of the IBM system has been imaged using a variety of geophysical techniques.
 This section provides an overview of these data, including a discussion of mantle structure at depths >200 km.

 Seismicity

 Spatial patterns of seismicity are essential for locating and understanding the morphology and rheology of subducting lithospheric slabs, and this is particularly true for the IBM Wadati–Benioff zone (WBZ).
-Katsumata & Sykes 1969 first outlined the most important features of the IBM WBZ.
-Their study detected a zone of deep earthquakes beneath the southern Marianas and provided some of the first constraints on the deep, vertical nature of subducting Pacific lithosphere beneath southern IBM.
-They also found a region of reduced shallow seismicity (≤70 km) and an absence of deep (≥ 300 km) events beneath the Volcano Islands adjacent to the junction of the Izu Bonin and Mariana trenches, where the trench trends nearly parallel to the convergence vector.
+The most important features of the IBM WBZ were first outlined in 1969.
+This study detected a zone of deep earthquakes beneath the southern Marianas and provided some of the first constraints on the deep, vertical nature of subducting Pacific lithosphere beneath southern IBM.
+It also found a region of reduced shallow seismicity (≤70 km) and an absence of deep (≥300 km) events beneath the Volcano Islands adjacent to the junction of the Izu Bonin and Mariana trenches, where the trench trends nearly parallel to the convergence vector.